Board of Directors

 Maria Nanos has twenty years experience as a psychotherapist working with children and adults concerning issues such as sexual abuse, sexual assault, intimacy problems, trauma, and substance abuse.
-She completed her Ph.D. coursework at the Institute for Clinical Social Work.
-She is also a Licensed Clinical Social Worker and earned her Masters of Social Work degree from the Jane Addams College of Social Work at the University of Illinois.
+She recently earned her Ph.D. at the Institute for Clinical Social Work.
+She is a Licensed Clinical Social Worker and earned her Masters of Social Work degree from the Jane Addams College of Social Work at the University of Illinois.

 Maria's experience includes clinical supervision of psychologists and social workers at several different programs.
 She has been a visiting lecturer at the Jane Addams College of Social Work on numerous occasions.
 She is also an adjunct professort at Loyola University.
 She has conducted many training seminars on topics such as child sexual abuse and therapeutic approaches to treating children with sexual behavior problems.

 Maria's approach to therapy is to provide a safe, trusting, and empathetic environment for non-intrusive therapy.

 "Everyone deserves to be happy.
 Everyone deserves to feel well."

 Bernadette Hayes is a Licensed Clinical Professional Counselor who provides therapy to individuals and families.
 In her practice, Bernadette focuses on early attachment, anxiety, sexual assault/ abuse, incest, grief/loss, life transitions, and relationship issues.
 She received her Masters degree in Counseling and Human Services from DePaul University and received additional training in Domestic Violence through the Chicago Metropolitan Battered Women's Network.